Marie and Noel Murray: Arrest and conviction

 On 11 September 1975, a Bank of Ireland branch in the Dublin suburb of Killester was robbed at gunpoint.
 Witnesses stated that two men and a woman had carried out the deed before fleeing in a getaway car.
-An off-duty Garda named Michael Reynolds (30, from Galway), happened to be driving by at the time and gave chase.
+An off-duty Garda named Michael Reynolds (30, from County Galway), happened to be driving by at the time and gave chase.
 The assailants fled their vehicles at Saint Anne's Park and Garda Reynolds continued the pursuit on foot.
 According to the official verdict, Marie Murray shot Reynolds in the head as he closed in on them.
 The gang got away.
 Garda Reynolds died two hours later in hospital.

 Following the incident, numerous raids were carried out on known republicans and leftists.
 Noel and Marie Murray, along with Ronan Stenson, were eventually charged with the murder of Reynolds.
 They were tried by Justice Denis Pringle at the Special Criminal Court.
 They were convicted of capital murder on 9 June 1976 and sentenced to death.